Memory management

 Get-TargetMemory function

 Firstly, You need to evaluate the amount of the host memory that can be dedicated to SQL Server.
 Assuming that there is nothing specific running on the host other than SQL server instances.
-The following Powershell function will be used for this purpose.
+We will use the following Powershell function for this purpose.
 This will ensure that the required memory is left for the operating system.

 function Get-TargetMemory {